-The pretty yellow Clouded Sulphur is a common sight in the butterfly garden.
-Learn more about this species.
+The pretty yellow clouded sulphur is a common sight in the butterfly garden.
+Learn more about this colorful butterfly species.

-Attract these beauties to your butterfly garden with lots of nectar plants, including coneflowers like those shown here.
-Their host plants include alfafa, clovers, and members of the vetch family.
+Attract these beauties to your butterfly garden with lots of nectar plants, including coneflowers.
+Their host plants include alfalfa, clovers, and members of the vetch family.
 Some of these are pretty weedy, so you may not want to include them in your garden unless it’s fairly wild already.
-The caterpillar is bright green with a white or yellow lateral stripe down each side.
-The chrysalis resembles those of other members of the sulphur family (click here to see an example of a sulphur chrysalis).

-Looking for more nectar plants to attract butterflies?
+Looking for more plants to attract butterflies?
 Check out our favorite long-blooming butterfly flowers!